lmickes/pyWitness/manual/source/introduction.rst

 Goals of pyWitness
 ------------------

+   * Create a consistent set of analysis tools for any researchers to use for lineup data and other recognition memory data
    * Little as possible human interaction (to reduce data manipulation, transcribing values and other transformations that may create errors)
    * Place to store all relevant algorithms, fits, and methods in a reproducible and documented way
    * Bin and pivot raw data to rates (the processed data)